deriv-com/deriv-app/packages/core/README.md

 ### Deploy to your gh-pages for the first time

 1. Register your application [here](https://developers.binary.com/applications/).
 This will give you the ability to redirect back to your Github pages after login.
 Use `https://YOUR_GITHUB_USERNAME.github.io/deriv-app/` for the Redirect URL and `https://YOUR_GITHUB_USERNAME.github.io/deriv-app/en/redirect` for the Verification URL.
 If you're using a custom domain, replace the Github URLs above with your domain and remove the `deriv-app` base path.

-2. In `src/config.js`: Insert the `Application ID` of your registered application in `user_app_id`.

-    -   **NOTE:** To avoid accidentally committing personal changes to this file, use `git update-index --assume-unchanged src/javascript/config.js`

-3. Set `NODE_ENV` to `development` with `export NODE_ENV=development`
+2. Set `NODE_ENV` to `development` with `export NODE_ENV=development`

-4. Run `npm run deploy:clean`
+3. Run `npm run deploy:clean`

 ### Deploy to the root of gh-pages